 For better or for worse, there is no magical formula to “dressing well.”
 As Peter Nguyen over at The Essential Man puts it, “Nobody is born in a perfectly tailored 3-piece suit, or with some magical intuition on how to dress well.”
 Instead, dressing well is “a skill that can be developed through practice.”

-While there are a few maxims to follow (things like tailoring and fit are good tips for every guy), it’s ultimately up to you to decide what dressing well means to YOU.
+While there are a few maxims to follow (like understanding the importance of tailoring and fit), it’s ultimately up to you to decide what dressing well means to YOU.

 That means, it’s time to discover your personal style.
 Follow these three steps to get started:

-- Who do you look to for wardrobe inspiration?
+- Consider your style icons: Who do you look to for wardrobe inspiration?
 Maybe there’s an athlete whose press conference style you think looks cool.
-Or an actor who shows up to red carpet premieres dressed the way you’d like to look.
+Or an actor who showed up to a red carpet premiere dressed in a leather jacket you’d love to own.
 In the same way that house shopping helps you figure out what you like and what you don’t when it comes to architecture and amenities, observing others’ personal style can help cement your own.

-- This isn’t to say you should only wear what other people like if you don’t like wearing it.
-But if you’re wearing something that you think looks cool, though maybe you’re a little unsure about…if you get positive feedback, use that as fuel for your fashion journey fire.
+- Use compliments as feedback: This isn’t to say you should only wear what other people like if you don’t like wearing it.
+But if you’re wearing something that you think looks cool, though maybe you’re a little unsure about, and then your wife or co-worker tells you how great you look today, use that as fuel for your fashion journey fire.

-You’re always going to think you look more “out there” when trying something new than you really do.
+When trying something new with your style, you’re always going to think you look more “out there” than you really do.
 While you’re worrying, Whoah, am I just fooling myself?
 Do I look like Zoolander?
 Is this too much?
 Who do I think I am, anyway? other people are most likely thinking, Hmm, Tom looks nice today.
 Did he get a haircut?

 2. How to Clean Out Your Closet